-• Strip about 1⁄4" of insulation off of the wire.

-• Insert the wire into the terminal.
+- Strip about $\frac{1}{4}$ " of insulation off the wire. - Insert the wire into the terminal.
 There are two terminal straps on the terminal.
 For instructional purposes, we will label them 1 and 2.
 Strap 1 crimps the exposed copper strands of the wire, while strap 2 crimps the wire insulation.
 Make your strip length long enough to ensure only copper strands are crimped by Strap 1 but short enough that only insulation is crimped by Strap 2.
-The photo to the left best demonstrates this.

-• Using the appropriate jaw on the crimpers, crimp Strap 1.
+The photo to the left best demonstrates this. - Using the appropriate jaw on the crimpers, crimp Strap 1.
 The appropriate jaw depends on the wire gauge as well as the terminal stiffness.
 If you are unsure which jaw to use, you can always start with the biggest and work your way down until you get a tight crimp.

 With Strap 1 crimped, move onto crimping the insulation strap: Strap 2.
 Place Strap 2 into the appropriate jaw of the crimpers.
 This jaw will be larger than the one used to crimp the first strap.
-Crimp down on Strap 2 making sure the strap folds down into the wire, and not overlapping itself.
+Crimp down on Strap 2 into the wire, and not overlapping itself.
 Refer to the drawing to the left.
 Overlapping could cause problems with the terminal fitting into the factory connector.